 If you’re 18 or over and renting your home, you’ll normally have to pay council tax.
 Your bill will primarily be based on two adults sharing a home – so if you don’t fit this criteria, you may be eligible for a discount.

 If you’re an adult living on your own or with under-18 year olds, you could get 25% off the rate.
 If you’re under 18, you’ll be eligible for a 50% discount and, if you’re a full-time student, you won’t have to pay a thing.
-You’ll simply need to get in touch with your council to make them aware of your living situation if you feel you’re being charged the wrong amount.
+You’ll simply need to share details of your living situation with the council if you feel you’re being charged the wrong amount.

 3. Find free furniture

 If you’re looking for ways to kit out your part-furnished or unfurnished rented home, you don’t have to pay the earth.
 You can keep an eye on community services such as Freecycle and Freegle which match people wanting to get rid of unwanted furnishings – and more – with people looking for those items.

 4. Check if you need your own TV licence